How to setup a selenium grid locally

 1. Test the Grid:

-• Use the curl command provided by Krishnan to create a new session and open a browser.
+• Use the curl command to create a new session and open a browser.
 This step is done to verify that commands can be sent to the Grid and executed properly.
 Run the following command from another command prompt or terminal window:

 curl --location 'http://localhost:4444/session' \